 Without knowing it, I was strengthening my immune system to fight off another bug!

 Thankfully, having heard that activated charcoal can work wonders for tummy ailments, I already had this stashed away in our natural medicine cabinet.
-But because our family hadn’t been ill for the past two years, I had never really used it!
+But because our family hadn’t been ill for two years, I had never really used it!